Fruktus/QuadradiusPreservationProject/README.md

 The provided software does not represent the quality of the original, and the original authors should in no way be held accountable for any liabilities.

+## Quadradius Launcher
+The launcher is the easiest way to run the application.
+Download the appropriate version for your system from [Releases](https://github.com/Fruktus/QuadradiusPreservationProject/releases).
+Then run the application within and follow the instructions.
+To make the server available outside your LAN, port forwarding will most likely be needed, but this will not be covered here.

+Alternatively, you can set the launcher up manually by following the steps from [Manual](https://github.com/Fruktus/QuadradiusPreservationProject/tree/master/launcher)

-## Installation and running
+## Installation from source
-The installation can be done in three ways:
-1. Via Launcher (which is provided in the [Releases](https://github.com/Fruktus/QuadradiusPreservationProject/releases) page, this is the most user-friendly way
+If the launcher is not desired, it is possible to install the software manually:
-2. Manually from source (by installing Python and dependencies, downloading Ruffle and configuring everything)
+1. From source (by installing Python and dependencies, downloading Ruffle and configuring everything)
-3. Via Docker
+2. Via Docker

-If Launcher is not used, the client is required.
+To run the game, the client is needed.
-Originally, the Flash was used, but it is discontinued and not recommended.
 The Flash emulator, [Ruffle](https://ruffle.rs/), mostly works (with minor inconsistencies) and is the preffered way of running the software.

-### Launcher installation
-Download the platform-specific zip of launcher from [Releases](https://github.com/Fruktus/QuadradiusPreservationProject/releases) and run the ```quadradius-launcher.exe``` within.
-The window that opens has manual on how to use it.
-When setting up a server, a port forwarding may be required, but due to the complexity of the topic it will not be covered here.

-Alternatively, you can set the launcher up manually by following the steps from [Manual](https://github.com/Fruktus/QuadradiusPreservationProject/tree/master/launcher)

 ### Manual installation